VarynInc/PreloadJS/README.md

 **LoadQueue**
 The main class that manages all preloading.
 Instantiate a LoadQueue instance, load a file or manifest, and track progress and complete events.
 Check out the [docs](http://createjs.com/docs/preloadjs/) for more information.

+## Build the library

+All source code is in the `./src` folder.
+After updating any source code, run the tests to verify your changes.
+See [`./tests/README.md`](./tests/README.md).
+If you add new code, please add a test case to validate your new code.
+In order to run the tests you need to run the `build next` process as the tests are run against the `preloadjs-NEXT.js` library.

+Do not edit the library files in `./lib` directly, these files are generated from the `./src` folder by the build process.
+To build this library, see [`./build/README.md`](./build/README.md).